 Manada Conservancy has a dual mission of land preservation and environmental education.
 The Conservancy’s Education Committee organizes and provides at least four education programs annually: typically two in the spring, one youth-focused program in late summer, and one in the fall.
 These programs are free and open to the public.
 Program topics vary greatly from native plant focused talks to those addressing natural history, land preservation, conservation and wildlife, to name a few.
-Some recent favorites include a talk given by Ian Stewart of the Delaware Nature Society titled “Creating Wildlife Habitat” and last summer’s youth owl pellet lab, presented by local naturalist Steve Rannels, with hands-on dissection practice.
+Some recent favorites include a talk given by Ian Stewart of the Delaware Nature Society titled “Creating Wildlife Habitat” and “Conservation and Health: A Vital Relationship” with Dr. Rich Zaino, one of Manada Conservancy’s founders.

 Please check our calendar of events for upcoming programs.